What Are Some of the Most Common Problems With Tankless Water Heaters?

 Flame or Ignition Failure

-If the flame fails to hold or ignite, then it is likely due to an electrical issue or a gas line issue.
+"My tankless water heater doesn't get hot enough".
+May be a question you are asking, it could be that the flame fails to hold or ignite, then it is likely due to an electrical issue or a gas line issue.
 Either way, your heater will be unable to heat the water.
 First, check to see if your propane tank is low or if your gas supply has been cut due to a late bill.

 If your gas supply is fine, see that your water and gas valves are fully open, and open them if they aren’t.
 If this doesn’t help, then you should get in touch with a professional who is qualified to work safely with gas appliances, as the issue could be anything from regulator failure to an undersized gas line and could pose dangers to your home.